 - The results of the second job are stored in an AWS RDS database.
 This makes them easily accessible and usable in Business Intelligence tools like Google Data Studio, PowerBI, or Tableau.

 Amazon SageMaker provides modules to build, train, and deploy machine learning models.

-It allows for training and tuning models at any scale and enables usage of high-performance algorithms provided by AWS.
+It allows for training and tuning models at any scale and enables the usage of high-performance algorithms provided by AWS.
 Nonetheless, you can also use custom algorithms after you provide a proper docker image.
 AWS SageMaker also simplifies hyperparameter tuning with configurable jobs that compare metrics for different sets of model parameters.

 In Timesheets, SageMaker Notebook Instances help us explore the data, test ETL scripts, and prepare prototypes of visualisation charts to be used in a BI tool for report creation.
 This solution supports and improves the collaboration of data scientists as it ensures they work on the same development environment.
 Moreover, this helps to ensure that no sensitive data (which can be part of the output of the notebooks’ cells) is stored beyond AWS infrastructure because notebooks are stored only in AWS S3 buckets, and no git repository is needed to share work between colleagues.

 Deciding which Big Data and Machine Learning tools to use is crucial in designing a pipeline architecture for a Business Intelligence solution.
-This choice can have a substantial impact on system capabilities, costs, and ease of adding new features to it in the future.
-AWS tools are certainly worth consideration, but you should select a technology that will suit your current tech-stack and skills of your development team.
-If you want to take advantage of our experience in building your solution, please contact firstname.lastname@example.org.
+This choice can have a substantial impact on system capabilities, costs, and ease of adding new features in the future.
+AWS tools are certainly worth consideration, but you should select a technology that will suit your current tech-stack and the skills of your development team.
+If you want to take advantage of our experience in building your solution, please contact email@example.com.